JeromTWinL/windows-arm-pinn-installer/README.md

 WARNING:The wim must be upload in google drive!

 WARNING:The wim must be windows 10 (only rpi3 is supported and the new windows 11 needs 4gb ram)!

+#### why rpi3 is only supported?
+I'm using rpi3, so the rpi4 will be testing